Query-Optimal and Sample-Optimal Quantum Algorithms for Estimating Fidelity to a Pure State: Introduction

-In this paper, we present an optimal quantum algorithm for estimating the fidelity of a mixed state $\rho$ to a pure state $\sigma = \ketbra{\psi}{\psi}$, using queries to the state-preparation circuits of both states.
-The input model is known as the ``\textit{purified quantum query access}'' model, where we assume query access to (the controlled version of) a quantum unitary oracle that prepares the purification of the input quantum state, and its inverse.
+In the query-optimal approach, we assume query access to the state-preparation circuits of both the states $\rho$ and $\sigma$.
+Specifically, the input model is known as the ``\textit{purified quantum query access}'' model, where we assume query access to (the controlled version of) a quantum unitary oracle that prepares the purification of the input quantum state, and its inverse.
 This input model is commonly employed in quantum computational complexity \cite{Wat02} and quantum algorithms \cite{GL20}.
-Our main result is stated in the following theorem.
+Our query-optimal approach is stated in the following theorem.